 Conclusion

 Our experience of finding a dead body in the Japanese suicide forest, Aokigahara, was a stark reminder of the human cost of despair.
-It underscored the importance of addressing mental health issues openly and providing compassionate support to those who are struggling.
+That's why it underscored the importance of addressing mental health issues openly and providing compassionate support to those who are struggling.
 Aokigahara, while a place of natural beauty, is also a symbol of profound sadness and loss, a testament to the enduring power of hope in the face of despair.